product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 ---

 What started as a weekend project ended up becoming one of the most popular vaccination tool for millions of people in the country!
-This is behind the scenes story of how the Paytm Vaccine Finder tool came to life; it's a story of what at the surface may seem to be an easy problem, takes a large, capable team and multiple iterations to make it work!
+This is behind the scenes story of how the Paytm Vaccine Finder tool came to life.

 **Some stats on the tool:**

-The Vaccine Finder tool has helped more than **15 million** users from over 750 districts and 19,000+ PIN codes in the country by sending more than **1 billion** vaccine availability alerts , enabling **~3 million** vaccine slot booking on the Paytm app.
+The tool helped more than **15 million** users from over 750 districts and 19,000+ PIN codes in the country by sending more than **1 billion** vaccine availability alerts, and achieved **3 million+** vaccine slot booking on the Paytm app.

 In the details that follow, I have tried sharing the story of how we built this tool.